nferrara100/doc-engineer-assignment/README.md

 ### Deliverable

-- The updated indexer_command.rb file
+- A file that contains the source code of the indexing.

 ## 2. Search frontend